All NAF, National Academy Foundation, Academies have an open enrollment policy.

 Academy Landing Page: TBA we are going to put together a twitter page, and probably a facebook page.

 Academy Coursework Descriptions: Principles of Hospitality – the foundation of the 4 sectors of hospitality-food and beverage, lodging, entertainment, and transportation.
-Hotel Marketing, Event Planning, Professional Ethics, and Delivering Great Customer Service.
+Hotel Management, Event Planning, and Delivering Great Customer Service.

-Academy Awards/Affiliations/Community Service outreach projects: Distinquished Academy as of 2018, we offer DECA which is a marketing and leadership extra curricular club.
+Academy Awards/Affiliations/Community Service outreach projects: Distinguished Academy as of 2018, we offer DECA which is a marketing and leadership extra curricular club.

 Dual Credit Course Offerings: none at this time

-Internship Partners: Hilton Anatole, Capital One, Verizon, ATT, Top Golf
+Internship Partners: Hilton Anatole, Capital One, Verizon, ATT, Top Golf, Team Grind

 This course introduces students to the concept of service as a critical component of a hospitality or tourism business.
 It combines current theory and practice with observations of customer service in action, role-play, and critical analysis of models.
 Topics include trends, the psychology of interactions between customers and providers, the phases of customer service, common mistakes, internal customer service, management, and customer feedback.
 Students begin to appreciate how the quality of customer service has wide-ranging implications for all professional endeavors.